 As a chorister he toured to Germany, France and the Netherlands.
 He was also featured as a soloist as Young Nicholas in Britten’s St Nicholas (Petersfield Music Festival and Southern Cathedrals Festival) and in the role of the Boy in Mendelssohn’s Elijah for the Fernhurst Choral Society.
 As a pupil at the Prebendal School, he sang the title roles of Robin Hood and Oliver.

-Rafi is now in his first year as a music scholar at Lancing College, where he sings in the choir under the direction of Neil Cox, balancing his school commitments with his busy schedule as BBC Radio 2 Young Chorister of the Year.
+Rafi is now in his third year as a music scholar at Lancing College, where he sings in the choir in the stall once occupied by Sir Peter Pears.

 Tanglewood Festival, Mass., 2018 : Chichester Psalms